 type access-control (Optional) Determines the exact pattern to look for in the protocol stack of interest. input Attaches the specified policy map to the input interface or input VC. output Attaches the specified policy map to the output interface or output VC. policy-map-name The name of a service policy map (created using the policy-map command) to be attached.
-The name can be a maximum of 40 alphanumeric characters in length. history (Optional) Maintains a history of quality of service (QoS) metrics. type control control-policy-name (Optional) Creates a Class-Based Policy Language (CPL) control policy map that is applied to a context.
+The name car be a maximum of 40 alphanumeric characters in length. history (Optional) Maintains a history of quality of service (QoS) metrics. type control control-policy-name (Optional) Creates a Class-Based Policy Language (CPL) control policy map that is applied to a context

-No service policy is specified.
+Command Default No service policy is specified.
 A control policy is not applied to a context.
 No policy map is attached.

-ATM VC bundle configuration (config-atm-bundle) ATM PVP configuration (config-if-atm-l2trans-pvp) ATM VC configuration mode (config-if-atm-vc) Ethernet service configuration (config-if-srv)
+Command ModesATM VC bundle configuration (config-atm-bundle)ATM PVP configuration (config-if-atm-l2trans-pvp)ATM VC configuration mode (config-if-atm-vc)Ethernet service configuration (config-if-srv)Global configuration (config)

-Interface configuration (config-if)

-Static maps class configuration (config-map-class)

-ATM PVC-in-range configuration (cfg-if-atm-range-pvc)

-Subinterface configuration (config-subif)
+Interface configuration (config-if) Static maps class configuration (config-map-class) ATM PVC-in-range configuration (cfg-if-atm-range-pvc) Subinterface configuration (config-subif)